npranav7619/CTF_Writeups/My_DWM_Experience/README.md

 	Next thing I wanted to do was fix my dwm-status-bar
-	I wanted the Basic UI to be on the top corner with TEMP,BATTERY-INFO AND DATE-TIME so i found a shell script online that prints these info. so once I run the script it prints the data on the top right corner But I wanted this script to run once i log into dwm so i tried multiple ways to do that but the best method was to use an autostart patch
+	I wanted the Basic UI to be on the top corner with TEMP,BATTERY-INFO AND DATE-TIME so i found a shell script online that prints these info. so once I run the script it prints the data on the top right corner But I wanted this script to run once i log into dwm so i tried multiple ways to do that First I tried to do that with cron because that seemed like the simplest method  but since i use a display manager it failed to work and then i 	tried to do the same thing with systemd ...created a .service and tried to automate..same error on checking the journal finally decided to use the autostart patch
 	Patching in dwm is adding more functionality to the original dwm code.
 	It's done using a simple command called 'patch'  (read man patch for more info) I was able to install the autostart patch and then add this script to the .dwm/autostart.sh file to it.
 	Right now..I really enjoy using this window manager since I have the ability to customize everything I want .I'll update this page with my thoughts on this wm as I use more of this and the problems I face and how I managed to fix them.